vanskins/wp-museable-components/README.md

 1. In the same project directory, execute the command `npm run plugin-zip`.
 Ensure that the build is prepared for production by running `npm run build` first.
 2. The resulting zip file will contain the same content as the initial .php file, ready for deployment.

+### Reflection on Learning

+This project aimed to create a simple WordPress plugin using blocks, focusing on understanding the fundamentals of plugin development.
+Through this process, I explored the setup and structure of plugins, their integration with React JS, and interactions with the WordPress REST API for dynamic data fetching.
+Achieving these goals has provided a solid foundation in WordPress development.
+This experience serves as a stepping stone for further exploration and enhancement of my skills in the WordPress ecosystem.